South African Airways: Restructuring and Star Alliance: 2006–2011

 The South African government's plans called for the separation of South African Airways and its parent company Transnet.
 The deadline was moved from 2005 to 31 March 2006.

 SAA joined Star Alliance on 10 April 2006, becoming the first African airline to join Star Alliance.
 To celebrate the occasion, and as a condition of entry, one Airbus A340-600 (registration ZS-SNC) and one Boeing 737-800 (registration ZS-SJV) were repainted in Star Alliance livery.
 South African Airways fulfilled 53 requirements during the accession process.

 In May 2007, SAA launched an 18-month comprehensive restructuring programme which aimed to make the airline profitable.
 According to then-CEO Khaya Ngqula, this came largely after "uncompetitive ownership and aircraft lease costs, excessive head count and fuel price volatility".
-The programme involves: the spin-off of businesses into seven subsidiaries, thereby allowing SAA to concentrate on its core business of passenger and cargo transport; grounding SAA's Boeing 747-400 fleet; rationalising international routes (Paris was dropped altogether); the axing of 30% of the airline's managers; among other reductions.
+The programme involved: the spin-off of businesses into seven subsidiaries, thereby allowing SAA to concentrate on its core business of passenger and cargo transport; grounding SAA's Boeing 747-400 fleet; rationalising international routes (Paris was dropped altogether); the axing of 30% of the airline's managers; among other reductions.
 This was expected to save the airline R2.7 billion (US$378.2 million).
 By June 2009, R2.5 billion had been saved.

 Two retired 747-400s were reactivated in 2008 for flights to Lagos, and by 2010 Luanda as well.

 On 20 June 2008, the Association of Tennis Professionals (ATP) agreed to extend South African Airways' sponsorship of the organisation another 3 and a half years.
 This extension succeeded two years of co-operation that "have seen a successful partnership blossom between SAA and the ATP".
-The deal is worth $20 million, and runs until the end of 2012.
+The deal was worth $20 million, and ran until the end of 2012.
 On the same day it was announced that a new ATP World Tour tournament would be held in South Africa in 2009.
 In 2010, the company sought to recover $4 million from then-CEO Khaya Ngqula, for allegedly spending the money on his friends and awarding business deals with organisations and individuals in which he had an interest.
 Among them are ATP and professional golfer Ángel Cabrera.

 In February 2010, the airline appointed Siza Mzimela as its first female CEO.
 She replaced Khaya Ngqula, who was accused of mismanagement and therefore quit.
 Mzimela was previously CEO of SAA's domestic partner airline, South African Express (SA Express).
 On 1 April 2010 she took over the position from Chris Smyth, the acting CEO since Khaya Ngqula left in March 2009.

 At the end of 2010, SAA permanently retired the two Boeing 747-400s which were temporarily re-introduced in late 2008.
 This was expected to save it $60 million during the fiscal year ending March 2009.
-SAA leased two second hand Airbus A340-300s from Airbus Financial Services (AFS) to replace the 747's.
+SAA leased two second hand Airbus A340-300s from Airbus Financial Services (AFS) to replace the 747s.